 What are the benefits of outdoor experiences?

 Outdoor experiences can benefit your students and your school site in multiple ways.
 The trips help to build students’ social and emotional learning skills, including resilience, self-confidence, healthy relationships, and stress reduction.
 Additionally, students gain valuable experience when they touch, smell, feel, and learn about nature first hand.
 These experiences provide special opportunities for teachers to inspire learning across multiple subjects including Next Generation Science Standards, English Language Arts, and California history.
 For your school site, this is a unique opportunity to build stronger partnerships between school-day and after-school staff.
-This collaboration can help your school site achieve its mission, vision, and goals, by creating an integrated school-day and after-school culture and community.
+This collaboration can help your school site achieve its mission, vision, and goals, by creating an integrated school-day and afterschool culture and community.

 How can my school site participate?

-- commit to providing additional staff support to meet OUSD’s required 1:10 adult-to-student ratio for overnight field trips
+The principal and the afterschool lead agency director must, sign off on the application, commit to providing time for staff to attend all MSOL trainings and meetings, and commit to providing additional staff support to meet OUSD’s required 1:10 adult-to-student ratio for overnight field trips.

 What is the full commitment that staff and school sites make?

-- Tuesday March 7th, 6pm to 8:30pm at Bay Area Wilderness Training
+- Tuesday February 27th, 6:30pm to 9pm at Bay Area Wilderness Training

-- Saturday and Sunday March 11th and 12th, overnight camping training at Tilden Park in Berkeley
+- Saturday and Sunday March 3rd and 4th, overnight camping training at Tilden Park in Berkeley

-- Tuesday March 28th, 6pm to 8pm at Bay Area Wilderness Training
+- Tuesday March 13th, 6:30pm to 9pm at Bay Area Wilderness Training

-- Organize and lead at least one overnight trip between April 1, 2017 and September 30, 2017 for a minimum of 20 students
+Organize and lead at least one overnight trip between March 1 and October 31, 2018 for a minimum of 20 students

-- Commit additional staff time to support chaperoning the trip with youth OUSD’s required 1:10 adult-to-student ratio for overnight field trips
+Commit additional staff time to support chaperoning the trip with youth OUSD’s required 1:10 adult-to-student ratio for overnight field trips

-- Provide a complete report of your trip within 30 days of the trips completion
+Provide a complete report of your trip within 30 days of the trips completion

 What benefits or incentives will the school site and staff receive for participating?

-- The lead school-day and after-school staff who participate in the MSOL trainings will each receive a $280 stipend for full participation
+The lead school-day and afterschool staff who participate in the MSOL trainings will each receive a $280 stipend for full participation

-- Staff participating in the MSOL program will be able to borrow camping gear for all students for free from Bay Area Wilderness Training’s Oakland gear library.
+Staff participating in the MSOL program will be able to borrow camping gear for all students for free from Bay Area Wilderness Training’s Oakland gear library.
 These staff will retain this benefit for years to come when they are leading trips with youth.